GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 The [base_jobset](base_jobset) folder houses a [Kustomize base](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) for JobSet configurations.
 The [tpu_hello_world](tpu_hello_world/) and [maxtext](maxtext/) folders contain [Kustomize overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) that adapt the base configuration for use with the TPU Hello World and MaxText examples, respectively.

 > [!IMPORTANT]
 > When configuring the examples, you will need to substitute the placeholders with values that match your specific environment.
-This includes the name of the Kubernetes namespace, the Kubernetes service account for use with the Workload Identity, the Artifact Registry path, and the name of a Google Cloud Storage (GCS) bucket.
-Keep in mind that unless you modified the defaults during the environment setup, these resources were created with the following names.
+This includes the name of the Kubernetes namespace, the Kubernetes service account for use with the Workload Identity, the Artifact Registry path, the name of a Google Cloud Storage (GCS) bucket, and the full path of a TensorBoard instance.
+Bear in mind that, unless you made changes to the defaults during the environment setup or if you didn't utilize the automated setup, these resources were created with the following names.

 > - Kubernetes namespace - `tpu-training`
 > - Artifact Registry - `us-docker.pkg.dev/<YOUR_PROJECT_ID>/<YOUR_PREFIX>-training-images`
 > - Cloud Storage bucket - `<YOUR_PREFIX>-artifact-repository`
 > - Kubernetes service account  - `wid-sa`
+> - TensorBoard instance full name - The format should be - `projects/<PROJECT_NUMBER>/locations/<TENSORBOARD_REGION>/tensorboard/<TENSORBOARD_ID>`.
+If you provisioned your environment using the automated setup, you can retrieve the TensorBoard name from the Terraform state, using the `terraform output tensorboard_id` command.
+You can also get the `<TENSORBOARD_ID>` from [Vertex Experiments](https://console.cloud.google.com/vertex-ai/experiments/experiments) on the TensorBoard instances tab.
+The default display name for the TensorBoard instance created during the setup is `TPU Training`.

 ## TPU Hello World